 Sometime towards the end of this year the US will bump up against the top of its $16.4 trillion federal government debt limit.
 Remember the angst that raising it caused in Congress last year and how markets fell as the risk of an unthinkable US default rose?

 It worse this time because Congress is also facing a so-called fiscal cliff of expiring tax cuts and automatic public spending rises.
 In addition, for any newly elected or re-elected president the time to get the bad stuff done is in the first two years of office.

 Certainly this is going to be a painful debate.
 There are plenty of folk who already think a 115 per cent debt to GDP ratio is far too high.
 This is borrowing from future generations to meet social payments today.

 Then there is the practicality of federal borrowing on such a scale.
 At what point does this debt become unsustainable and result in higher interest rates and a devaluation of the US dollar?
 Many commentators think the dollar is set to tumble after the US presidential election, sending gold prices to the moon.

-ArabianMoney has recently contributed to ‘The Little Book of the Shrinking Dollar’ published last month.
+ArabianMoney has recently contributed to ‘The Little Book of the Shrinking Dollar’ due to be published this November.